Write a song in a day

 Whether you're a rapper, a folkie, a rocker or a unique mashup of your own, we're here to pass on the art of writing a great track.

-It's hard, hard work and there'll be moments of I-just-can't-do-it despair.
-But there'll be times when you soar, sky-high with hope and pride, humming your very own tune or belting out that killer lyric in the bath.
+It's hard work and there'll be moments of I-just-can't-do-it despair.
+But our coaches are hot.
+And they'll help you find your way.
+There'll be times when you soar, sky-high with hope and pride, humming your very own tune or belting out that killer lyric in the shower.

 Work starts at 9.30 with a briefing on your song-writing assignment (see below) for the day.